ExcelFunctions.net Logo

 Where the arguments are as follows:

-frequency - The number of coupon payments per year.
-This must be 1, 2 or 4, meaning:
+An integer, representing the number of coupon payments per year.
+This must have the value 1, 2, or 4, meaning:

-[basis] - An optional argument which specifies the day count basis to be used.
+An optional integer argument that specifies the day count basis to be used.

 Basis Day Count Basis